tomvanbraeckel/yamcs.github.com/docs/api/Dump_MDB.md

 sidebar: yes
 ---

-### HTTP Post
+Returns the entire dump of the mission database.
+We recommend against using this method as we plan to make the entire mission database more RESTful and explorable in the future.

 ```
-/{yamcsInstance}/api/mdb/dump
+GET /{yamcsInstance}/api/mdb/dump
 ```

 ### Required Parameters
+None

 ### Optional Parameters
+None

 ### Response

-Return the entire dump of the mission database.
-This is a very bad method which we would like to make more RESTful and explorable in the future, but for now it returns a java-serialized dump of `org.yamcs.xtce.XtceDb` for the specified yamcs instance.
-You'll need a dependency on yamcs-xtce to interpret this dump.
+Java-serialized dump of `org.yamcs.xtce.XtceDb` for the specified yamcs instance.
+You will need a dependency on yamcs-xtce to interpret this dump.

 ### Example